Spring Garden Revival

 Bourne Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Bourne is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
-Erosion control is critical, especially on glacial till or clay slopes, using silt fences or erosion blankets.
-Wildlife protection mandates nesting bird surveys from April to August and checks for active dens or bat roosts.
-Seasonal restrictions may apply for migratory and resident species.
-Selective removal should preserve beneficial habitat features.
-For permitting and guidance, contact: Bourne Conservation Department
+Permits (NOI or RDA) are required for work within 25-100 feet of protected resources.
+Erosion control is critical, especially on glacial till or clay slopes—use silt fences and erosion blankets.
+Wildlife protection mandates nesting bird surveys from April–August and checks for active dens or bat roosts.
+Seasonal restrictions apply for migratory and resident species.
+Selective removal should preserve native habitat features and may include creating brush piles for wildlife.
+For permitting and guidance:

 24 Perry Avenue, Bourne, MA 02532